-Your doctor can help you set realistic resolutions to improve your health.
+Your doctor can help you set realistic resolutions.

 New Years is the time of year most people reflect on their life and make resolutions for things that they want to do, improve and achieve.
 Exercise, diet and weight-loss often make the resolution list.
 The problem is that few have a good plan before they set their resolutions.
 Without a good plan most people fail to achieve their goals.